LIGNANS HEALTH BENEFITS

-Lignans have anti-estrogenic properties that mimic estrogen and bind to estrogen receptors but dont have the same antagonistic effects of estrogen.
-Plant estrogens are a cleaner form of "estrogen" and when more plant lignans are consumed, more of your normally occurring (endogenous) estrogen is flushed out of the body.
-It is believed that this is the mechansim behind the studies that indicate reduced rates of ovarian cancer and reduced rates of uterine cancer.
-Nothing is guaranteed to prevent these cancers but healthy diets incuding fresh fruits and vegetables high in lignan content may reduce the risk.
+Lignans have anti-estrogenic properties that mimic estrogen and bind to estrogen receptors, but they do not have the same antagonistic effects of estrogen.
+Plant estrogens are a cleaner form of estrogen and when more plant lignans are consumed, more normally occurring (endogenous) estrogen is flushed out of the body.
+It is believed that this is the mechanism behind the studies that indicate better Ovarian and uterine Health.

-A case-controlled study conducted in Scotland found that higher serum enterolactone concentrations were associated with a lower risk of prostate cancer.
+A case-controlled study conducted in Scotland found that higher serum enterolactone concentrations (a result of lignan intake) were associated with better prostate health.
 Enterolactone is produced in the intestines by bacteria acting on lignans.

 Flaxseed SDG may have a therapeutic role in lupus nephritis.
-(Clark W. et al Lupus,: 429, 2000) Vegetarian men have a lower incidence of prostate cancer than omnivorous males.
+(Clark W. et al Lupus,: 429, 2000) Another study found that vegetarian men (with diets high in plant lignans) have better prostate health than omnivorous males.
 Plant lignans give rise to the mammalian lignans, enterodiol and enterolactone; the richest source is linseed (flaxseed).
-More about Prostate Cancer Prevention.
+More about Better Prostate Health

-Flaxseed, the richest source of mammalian lignan precursors, such as secoisolariciresinol diglycoside (SDG), has been shown over the short term to decrease some early markers of colon cancer risk.
-Read more about this study and other studies on reducing the risk of colon cancer here.
+Flaxseed, the richest source of mammalian lignan precursors, such as secoisolariciresinol diglycoside (SDG), has been shown over the short term to decrease some early markers of colon health risk.
+Read more about this study and other studies on Better colon Health

 Canine Cushings Treatment.

 Reactive oxygen species (ROS) have been implicated in the development of diabetes mellitus.
 SDG isolated from flaxseed is an antioxidant.
-An investigation was made of the effects of SDG on the development of diabetes in rats, to determine if SDG can prevent/reduce the development of diabetes and if this prevention/reduction is associated with reduction in oxidative stress.
+An investigation of SDG's effect on diabetes in rats was made to determine whether SDG could prevent/reduce the development of diabetes and if this prevention/reduction is associated with reduction in oxidative stress.
 RESULTS: SDG prevented the development of diabetes by 75%.(Prasad K, et a, Mol Cell Biochem, 206(1-2): 2000; Prasad K. Mol Cell Biochem, 209(1-2): 89.2000)